Constructing the determinant sphere using a Tate twist: Introduction

 If the prime is large ($2p > \mathrm{max}\{n^2+1,2n+2\}$) this determines the homotopy type of $I_n$.
 If the prime is not large, then we would like a fixed model $\Sdet$ of an invertible spectrum in the $\Kn$-local category equipped with an isomorphism

 Then we have a $\Kn$-local equivalence

-where $P_n$ is an invertible $\Kn$-local spectrum with $\E_\ast P_n \cong \E_\ast S^0$ as Morava modules.
-Attention then turns to identifying $P_n$.
+where $P_n$ is an invertible $\Kn$-local spectrum with $\E_\ast P_n \cong \E_\ast S^0$ as Morava modules, and attention turns to identifying $P_n$.
 In the known cases this comes down to calculating the homotopy groups of $I_nX$ for $X$ a particularly nice type $n$ complex.
 See \cite{GHM_pic} for analysis of $P_n$ at $n=2=p-1$; the case $n=1=p-1$ was done by \cite{HMS_pic} and also appears in \cite{HS-KRD,GHM_pic}.

 The point of this note is to give a construction of a model of $\Sdet$ valid at all primes $p$ and all $n > 0$.
-We actually give two constructions of $\Sdet$, one using homotopy fixed points, following an idea of Mike Hopkins, and another, more naive and direct one, following ideas from \cite{GHM_pic}, fixing the typos therein and extending the construction to the prime $2$.
+We actually give two constructions of $\Sdet$, one using homotopy fixed points, following an idea of Mike Hopkins, and another, more naive and direct one, following ideas from \cite{GHM_pic,craig_imj}, fixing the typos therein and extending the construction to the prime $2$.
+A different construction of $\Sdet$, valid at primes large with respect to the given height and choice-free, was given by Peterson in \cite[Cor.~3]{PetersonEric}.
+Since the Morava module determines an invertible $\Kn$-local object at large primes, the two constructions give equivalent spectra in this situation.

 The first model will evidently have the property that $L_{\Kn}(\E^{h\K} \smsh \Sdet) = \E^{h\K}$ for all closed subgroups $\K$ in the kernel of the determinant.
 The key to this construction is to introduce a spectrum $\ST$ with a continuous $\G$--action, non-equivariantly equivalent to the $p$-complete sphere spectrum $S^0=S^0_p$, and such that smashing with it naturally twists $\G$--actions by the determinant representation.
 Then we define